JonathanVusich/sinter-lang/README.md

 ### Built-in Types

-Flux provides a number of built-in types in order to simplify application development.
+Sinter provides a number of built-in types in order to simplify application development.

 #### Unsigned integer types